Kansas City Chiefs’ fan guide to preseason at Arrowhead Stadium - NewsBreak

 Cashless payment systems

-All concessions are cashless and cash is not accepted anywhere inside Arrowhead stadium.This is how many illegal Airbnb properties are operating in the Springfield area
+All concessions are cashless and cash is not accepted anywhere inside Arrowhead stadium.Build KCI performs first gate fit check at new terminal

 All fixed points of sale offer tap or scan payment options including Chiefs Pay, Apple, Google and Samsung pay.